yonghoson/yonghoson.github.io/_posts/2021-06-10-Real-time-Pedestrian-Detection.md

 ```

 ## Convolutional Neural Network Model
-Now it's time to create out CNN model.
+Now it's time to create our CNN model.
 It has some convolutional layers, pooling layers, and drop out layers.
-Lastly we have dense layer as an output layer to obtain probability of each labels of our dataset.
+Lastly we have a dense layer as an output layer to obtain probability of each labels of our dataset.

 ```python